 Why do you need a lawyer?
 The amount of alimony provided is at the discretion of the judge.
 Consequently, you need a persuasive lawyer to argue your case and only accept what is right and fair for you.

-At AFLG, we understand that divorce is a confusing, difficult experience for people all over the state, whether in Huntsville or anywhere in North Alabama, we know that you do not want—and maybe do not know—how to manage the difficulties of obtaining maintenance and spousal support.
+At CCL, we understand that divorce is a confusing, difficult experience for people all over the state, whether in Huntsville or anywhere in North Alabama, we know that you do not want (and maybe do not know how) to manage the difficulties of obtaining spousal support.
 We are ready to help you.

 Compassionate Counsel for Spousal Support (Alimony)

-At the Alabama Family Law Group, we support you in finding creative solutions to the challenging problems presented in maintenance issues.
-Call us at 256-859-7277. or contact us online to set up an initial consultation concerning maintenance.
+At Charlotte Christian Law, we support you in finding creative solutions to the challenging problems presented in alimony issues.
+Call us at 256-859-7277 or contact us online to set up an initial consultation concerning spousal support.